s-zeid/etc/README.md

 If the `_if` file is missing or not a regular file (or a symlink to one), then the role will unconditionally be installed.

-The following environment variable is available to `_if`:
+The following environment variables are available to `_if`:

 * `ETC_ROLE_DIR` - the path to the role directory, relative to the repository root